simoneb101/DataAnalyticsProjects/README.md

 This is will be a space to showcase some ongoing/in progress projects in the works.

-See EDA folder for all Jupyter notebook projects
+See Exploratory Data Analysis (EDA) folder for all Jupyter notebook projects

 Dashboards: